charlesbos/mwmmenu/README.md

 Just run make!
 This will create a single executable file which you can run anywhere.
 In the Makefile we use static compilation, which means you won't need to recompile on boost libs updates.
-If your distribution packages static libs separately, make sure you install the static version.
-As for GCC version, I know this compiles on CentOS 7 GCC (version 4.8) and higher.
-Hopefully it should compile on older versions as well but I have not tested this.
+If your distribution packages static libs separately, make sure you install the static versions of boost libs and glibc.
+As for the required GCC version, 4.4 and higher should be fine.
+Tested on CentOS 6, CentOS 7 and Arch Linux.